Real Estate Closing Attorney Serving New York

 Co-op and Condo Lawyer in New York

 New York's co-op and condominium markets have distinct legal frameworks.
 Co-op buyers purchase shares in a corporation and receive a proprietary lease, while condo buyers take title to a unit and an interest in common elements.
-Co-ops and condos make up a large share of Brooklyn's housing stock, and each property type carries its own set of legal requirements.
-A Brooklyn co-op lawyer can guide you through the board application process, review the building's financial statements, analyze the proprietary lease and house rules, and negotiate any conditions the board imposes on your purchase.
+Co-ops and condos make up the majority of New York City's housing stock, and each property type carries its own set of legal requirements.
+A New York co-op lawyer can guide you through the board application process, review the building's financial statements, analyze the proprietary lease and house rules, and negotiate any conditions the board imposes on your purchase.

 New York co-op boards have broad discretion in approving or rejecting buyers.
 The level of scrutiny varies by building, but most boards require detailed financial documentation, reference letters, and sometimes a personal interview.
 Our firm prepares strong board packages and coordinates with managing agents to keep the process on track.
 The co-op application process can take weeks to months depending on the building, and rejection rates vary significantly.
 Condo purchases generally close faster but involve different tax implications, including higher transfer taxes in some cases.
 Understanding which structure fits your timeline and financial profile is part of the attorney's role.

-For Brooklyn condo purchases, we review the offering plan (for new developments) or the building's financials, bylaws, and common charges.
+For New York condo purchases, we review the offering plan (for new developments) or the building's financials, bylaws, and common charges.
 We verify that the sponsor has met all legal obligations and that the unit is free of liens or outstanding violations.
-Whether you are buying a newly converted loft in DUMBO or a pre-war condo in Brooklyn Heights, we make sure you understand what you are purchasing before you sign.
+Whether you are buying a luxury condo in Manhattan or a new development in Queens, we make sure you understand what you are purchasing before you sign.

 Residential Purchase and Sale Closings

-Planning your Brooklyn purchase or sale?
+Planning your New York purchase or sale?
 Use our free interactive calculators to estimate your closing costs before you commit.

 NYC Buyer Closing Cost Calculator • NYC Seller Closing Cost Calculator